panoptic-labs/docs/docs/developers/V1.0/libraries/library.FeesCalc.md

 ## Functions
 ### calculateAMMSwapFees

-Calculate the AMM Swap/trading fees for a `liquidityChunk` of each token.
+Calculate the AMM swap fees accumulated by the `liquidityChunk` in each token of the pool.

-*Read from the uniswap pool and compute the accumulated fees from swapping activity.*
+*Read from the Uniswap pool and compute the accumulated fees from swapping activity.*

 ```solidity